Ice cream sandwich: Iran

-Local ice cream (sorbetes) sellers/peddlers with their pushcarts that travel around cities sometimes offer ice cream sandwiches with pandesal (salt bread) as the bread.

 Serbia

-In Serbia, a popular frozen food company Frikom created Plazma Sandwich, which is a unique fusion of Plazma (popular Serbian biscuit brand) biscuit-flavored ice cream, enriched with ground Plazma biscuits, covered in milk chocolate with a sprinkling of pieces of ground Plazma biscuits on one half, and two large pieces of Plazma biscuits enveloping the ice cream on the other half.
+In Serbia, a popular frozen food company Frikom created Plazma Sandwich, which is a unique fusion of Plazma (a popular Serbian biscuit brand) flavored ice cream, enriched with ground Plazma biscuits, covered in milk chocolate, with a sprinkling of ground Plazma biscuits covering one half, and two larger pieces of Plazma biscuits enveloping the ice cream on the other half.

 Singapore

 Wafer ice creams are popular in Singapore.
 It is one of the types of potong (cut) ice cream, so named because the servings are sliced from a large bar of ice cream.
-Wafer ice cream consists of two wafers holding together a rectangular block of ice cream.
+Wafer ice cream sandwiches consist of two wafers holding together a rectangular block of ice cream, as opposed to other bread-like substitutes.
 Wafer ice cream evolved from the older 'ice potong' type, which is a rectangular prism of ice cream mounted on a wooden stick.
 Many customers complained that the ice potong would easily melt and fall off the stick, leading to the introduction of the wafers for better grip.
-Vendors are commonly found along Orchard Road and Chinatown and outside schools.
-A colloquial term for it is "pia ice cream", which translates to "biscuit ice cream" in the Hokkien dialect.
+Vendors are commonly found along Orchard Road, Chinatown and outside of schools.
+A colloquial term for the dessert is "pia ice cream", which translates to "biscuit ice cream" in the Hokkien dialect.

 Common flavours offered include peppermint, chocolate chip, durian, ripple, red bean, yam, sweet corn, honeydew, and chocolate.

 Wafer ice cream vendors also sell the same blocks of ice cream on slices of multicoloured bread, on cones or in cups instead of sandwiched between wafers.

 Catering companies in Singapore also send ice cream sandwich carts for functions.

-Thailand

-Itim Khanom Pang (or Icecream Khanom Pang), literally bread ice cream, a street food in Thailand usually composed of longer rolls similar to hot dog buns a mix of scoops of coconut ice cream/sorbet (or vanilla) and chocolate-flavoured ice cream, with a selection of local toppings from traditionally salty or sweet sticky rice, salty crushed peanuts, and syrup-soaked chewy palm seeds to slivers of fresh or dried fruits.
-Then drizzled on top with evaporated milk, sweetened condensed milk or chocolate syrup.

-United Kingdom

-In the United Kingdom, an ice cream wafer, consisting of a small block of ice cream between two rectangular wafer biscuits, was a popular alternative to a cone up until the 1980s.
-A "nougat wafer" was also available, consisting of a layer of mallow sandwiched between two wafers and coated with chocolate around the edges.
-Typically a vanilla block (or a layer of soft-serve) sandwiched between one plain wafer and one chocolate-covered nougat one.
-This is known as a single nougat" in Scotland, with a double nougat (pronounced nugget) having nougat wafers on both sides.
-Raspberry sauce is also a common topping.
-Nougat wafers came in double or triple varieties, depending on the number of nougat wafers in the construction.